Catoverflow/ROBDD/README.md

 ~~~~
 Usage: ROBDD [-Ssc] [-o filename]
  -S          - Check if the proposition is All-SAT
  -s          - Check if the proposition is Any-SAT
  -c          - Return SAT count for the proposition
- -o file    - Print ROBDD to filename.svg
+ -o filename - Print ROBDD to filename.svg
 ~~~~

 Input your proposition then.